Frequently Asked Questions

 Nina Mason Pulliam Charitable Trust grant priorities

-Yes, the Trust will consider providing operating support to organizations with whom the Trust has had a long relationship.
+Yes, the Trust will consider providing operating support.

 The Trust will consider capital support for organizations that seek immediate capital improvements to continue or expand services.
 The Trust will occasionally award grants for capital campaigns, either for building or endowment purposes, but such grants are rare and are generally limited to Trust grantees that have received multiple grants from the Trust.